 Additionally, women are less likely than men to have an employer-provided pension.
 On average, 32 percent of women receive a pension compared to 34 percent of men.
 Moreover, when women do have pensions, they tend to be smaller on average than those received by men.
 Stated simply, women depend substantially in retirement on the benefits they receive from Social Security.
 These benefits last a lifetime and unlike many pensions, are adjusted for increases in inflation.
 In 2017, 48 percent of elderly unmarried women receiving Social Security relied on it for 90 percent or more of their total income.
 In 2018, Social Security lifted 8.7 million women out of poverty.

 Women deserve an adequate retirement income whether a work life is spent in the home, in the paid workforce, or a combination of the two.
 The National Committee supports changes that safeguard benefits for women, especially those with the greatest need, and improve benefit equity between one-earner and two-earner couples.

 DESCRIPTION OF BENEFITS

 A woman who works a sufficient length of time in Social Security-covered employment becomes eligible for her own Social Security benefit.
 If she is married, she also may be eligible for a spouse benefit or widow benefit based on her husband or wife’s earnings record.

 A married woman who is not eligible for Social Security based on her own work record can receive a spouse or widow benefit.
 A married woman who is eligible for her own Social Security benefit can receive part of her spouse or widow benefit if it is higher than her own benefit.
 In other words, she can receive her benefit plus the difference between her benefit and the spouse or widow benefit.
-Under the “Government Pension Offset,” a woman who works in non-Social Security-covered public employment can receive a Social Security spouse or widow benefit only if it exceeds two-thirds of her public annuity.
+Under the “Government Pension Offset,” a woman who works in non-Social Security-covered public employment can receive a Social Security spouse or widow benefit only to the extent it exceeds two-thirds of her public annuity.